Skip to main content

 Published docs are published to your maker profile on the coda URL.
 Custom domains, on the other hand, allow you to publish a Coda doc to your own domain, meaning you can have a custom URL for people to view your Coda doc.
 There are a few things to note before you set up a custom domain for your Coda doc.

-Following the above process will make sure your doc’s share settings are set so Anyone with the link can view.
+Before you can access custom domains, your doc needs to be published.
+Additionally, make sure your doc’s share settings are set so Anyone with the link - can view.
+To do so, click on Share in the upper right corner of the doc, then change the Anyone with the link setting to Can view (learn more about this setting here).
 This is how Coda is able to share your published doc to your custom domain.
-You will see this setting in the Doc’s share settings.
 If you decide to change this to No Access at any time, it means your doc will no longer be viewable via your custom domain.

 Determine the correct publishing mode